raganwald/raganwald.github.com/_posts/2015-02-13-functional-quantum-electrodynamics.md

 ### a return to backward thinking

-To make tuples work, we did things *backwards*, we passed the `first` and `rest` functions to the tuple, and the tuple called our function.
-As it happened, the tuple was composed by the vireo (or V combinator): `(x) => (y) => (z) => z(x)(y)`.
+To make pairs work, we did things *backwards*, we passed the `first` and `rest` functions to the pair, and the pair called our function.
+As it happened, the pair was composed by the vireo (or V combinator): `(x) => (y) => (z) => z(x)(y)`.

 But we could have done something completely different.
-We could have written a tuple that stored its elements in an array, or a tuple that stored its elements in a POJO.
-All we know is that we can pass the tuple function a function of our own, at it will be called with the elements of the tuple.
+We could have written a pair that stored its elements in an array, or a pair that stored its elements in a POJO.
+All we know is that we can pass the pair function a function of our own, at it will be called with the elements of the pair.

-The exact implementation of a tuple is hidden from the code that uses a tuple.
+The exact implementation of a pair is hidden from the code that uses a pair.
 Here, we'll prove it:

 {% highlight javascript %}
 const first = K,
       second = K(I),
-      tuple = (first) => (second) => {
+      pair = (first) => (second) => {
         const pojo = {first, second};

         return (selector) => selector(pojo.first)(pojo.second);
       };

-const latin = tuple("primus")("secundus");
+const latin = pair("primus")("secundus");

 latin(first)
   //=> "primus"